 Hundreds of years before Jesus was born, God told a prophet named Isaiah about Jesus.
 He told Isaiah that Jesus would be a great ruler.
 God even told Isaiah about the mother that baby Jesus would be born to.
 Isn’t that amazing!
 God knew that this would happen hundreds of years ago!

 And God told Abraham that he would become a father and then his son would become a father of many children, and then his children would grow up and have children.
-This would happen many times to that he would have many descendants.
-One of those descendents would be very special.
+This would happen many times so that he would have many descendants.
+One of those descendants would be very special.
 He would bless the whole world.
 Who do you think that descendant might be?
 That’s right-Jesus!

 Another prophet of God was Micah.
 God told Micah the name of the city town where Jesus would be born.
 He told Micah that Jesus would be born in the town of Bethlehem.